voyeg3r/dotfaster/vim/wiki/dicasvim.md

 Remove everything you don't want (perhaps by using Johnsyweb's answer, or just by deleting the lines with manual edit commands), save the file, and quit vim,

-### Switch from visual to insert mode

-    ^I .............. starts insert mode at the beginin ^A .............. starts insert mode at the end

 ### Exit ex mode

     q:  ............... eters ex mode
     ^c ................ exit it

 ### Auditing vim mappings